Advertisement

 Phoenix Fire Department

-Most Phoenix FD dispatch is open.
-K Deck 4 (VIP visits, SWAT support) is encrypted.
+Phoenix Fire runs regional dispatch for roughly 20 Valley fire departments in the clear.
+Only K-4 (VIP visits, SWAT support) is encrypted.
 Fire and EMS monitoring remains possible across most of the metro.

 Broadcastify feeds

-Scanner enthusiasts maintain Broadcastify feeds covering accessible frequencies.
+Scanner enthusiasts maintain Broadcastify feeds covering Phoenix PD, MCSO, and fire dispatch.
 One Maricopa County Sheriff feed operator notes they "reserve the right to disable channels for officer safety" — a reminder that even this access isn't guaranteed.

 What Arizonans Can Do

-• Phoenix PD A Deck and fire communications are still accessible.
+• Phoenix PD dispatch, MCSO district dispatch, DPS, and fire communications are still accessible.
 Use these feeds and document incidents where open access makes a difference — those examples are your best advocacy material.

-• Tucson and Pima County still allow partial monitoring.
-They're the counterexample Arizona lawmakers need to see when departments claim encryption is inevitable.
+• Phoenix, MCSO, Tucson, and Pima County all run open or partially open dispatch today.
+They're the counterexample Arizona lawmakers need to see when East Valley departments claim encryption is inevitable.

 • Flagstaff and rural counties are still open.
 If you're in those communities, engage local officials now, before encryption proposals appear on the agenda.